nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `edit 3 Buy coffee for boss for the last time, by 7am`

 ### Deleting a task: `delete`
-Deletes an existing task in your task manager.<br>
+Deletes an existing task in your task manager.
+This will remove them from the storage.
+If you want to mark them as done instead, look at the `done` command. <br>
 Format: `delete INDEX`
 > `INDEX` refers to the task number in the current displayed list.<br>